-The woodlands on the valley floor and floodplain have been impacted by agriculture and the native plant diversity, community structure and habitat values have been degraded.
-Consequently, re-instating/restoring these components will aim to:
+The woodlands on the valley floor have been impacted by agriculture and the native plant diversity, community structure and habitat values have been degraded.
+Consequently, reinstating/restoring these components will aim to:

-- increase native mid-storey cover,

-- increase native ground cover (herbs, ferns, lilies, rushes, sedges), and

-- maintain woodland canopy cover.
+- Increase native mid-storey cover, - Increase native ground cover (herbs, ferns, lilies, rushes, sedges), and - Maintain and/or increase woodland canopy cover.